Nickguild1993/Py_IVV_QQQ/README.md

 - To better understand which ETF performed better over those 1 year time periods, a new DataFrame was created using the following code.

 ![ALT_TEXT](https://github.com/Nickguild1993/Py_IVV_QQQ/blob/main/ETF_DataFrames/DF_1year_code.png)

 - The above code allowed for new columns showing the percentage growth for each security and also identifies which performed better in each one-year period.
 The new table can be seen below.

 ![ALT_TEXT](https://github.com/Nickguild1993/Py_IVV_QQQ/blob/main/ETF_DataFrames/DF_1yr_comparsion.png)

-- In order to zoom in and quickly asertain which ETF had better 1 year performance overall, the previous table was distilled into a simpler one with that simply counted up the number of times each ETF performed better over the 1 year intervals (there is a row for equal performance, but this never actually occurred)
+- In order to zoom in and quickly asertain which ETF had better 1 year performance overall, the previous table was distilled into a simpler one with that simply counted up the number of times each ETF performed better over the 1 year intervals (there is a row for equal performance, but this never actually occurred).

 ![ALT_TEXT](https://github.com/Nickguild1993/Py_IVV_QQQ/blob/main/ETF_DataFrames/DF_1yr_performance_count.png)

 - To visualize the comparison, the followign bar chart was created below.

 ![ALT_TEXT](https://github.com/Nickguild1993/Py_IVV_QQQ/blob/main/ETF_images/Bar_Chart_1yr_comp.png)